Why Algeria Deserves a Spot on Your Travel Bucket List: 10 Unforgettable Places to Visit

 Hippo Regius: The City of Saint Augustine

 Just outside Annaba lies Hippo Regius, the ancient Roman city where Saint Augustine served as bishop from 395 to 430 AD.
-The ruins are extensive and include a basilica, a forum, baths, and residential areas.
-The Basilica of Saint Augustine, built on the site where the saint's remains were once kept, is a place of pilgrimage for Christians from around the world.
+The ruins here are extensive — a basilica, a forum, bathhouses and residential quarters — and the Basilica of Saint Augustine, built where his remains were once kept, remains a pilgrimage site for Christians worldwide.

-Walking through Hippo Regius, you can understand why Augustine described this place as "a beautiful spot, rich in the fruits of the earth."
-The site overlooks a fertile plain that stretches to the sea, and the atmosphere is one of profound peace.
+Walking through Hippo Regius, it's easy to understand why Augustine once described the place as rich and beautiful.
+The site looks out over a fertile plain that runs straight to the sea, and the whole setting has a quiet, unhurried calm to it.

 The Beaches of Annaba

-Annaba's coastline is spectacular.
-Sidi Salem Beach is a long stretch of golden sand perfect for swimming and sunbathing.
-Ras El Hamra offers dramatic cliffs and crystal-clear waters.
-The Edough Mountains rise behind the city, providing excellent hiking opportunities and stunning views.
+Annaba's coastline doesn't disappoint.
+Sidi Salem Beach is a long, golden stretch perfect for swimming, Ras El Hamra brings dramatic cliffs and clear water, and the Edough Mountains rise up behind the city with excellent hiking and panoramic views.

-The city itself is charming, with a mix of French colonial architecture and modern developments.
-The Cours de la Révolution, the main boulevard, is lined with cafés and shops and is the perfect place for an evening stroll.
+The city itself mixes French colonial architecture with newer development, and the Cours de la Révolution, the main boulevard, is lined with cafés — an easy spot for an evening stroll.

 A Story of Hospitality

-I once visited Annaba during the olive harvest season.
-While hiking in the Edough Mountains, I came across a family picking olives in their orchard.
-They insisted I join them for lunch, which turned into a feast of homemade bread, olive oil pressed that morning, grilled lamb, and fresh figs. The grandfather of the family, who spoke only Arabic and Berber, communicated through smiles and gestures, teaching me how to properly harvest olives without damaging the branches.
-It was a lesson in generosity that I will never forget.
+I once visited during olive harvest season and stumbled onto a family picking olives in their orchard while hiking the Edough Mountains.
+They insisted I stay for lunch, which turned into a full spread — homemade bread, olive oil pressed that same morning, grilled lamb, fresh figs. The grandfather, who spoke only Arabic and Berber, taught me how to harvest olives without damaging the branches, all through smiles and hand gestures.
+It's a lesson in generosity I still think about.

-Annaba is accessible by air and has good road connections to Algiers and Constantine.
-The best time to visit is between May and October.
-Saint Augustine's feast day on August 28th is a major event in Annaba, drawing pilgrims from across the world.
+Annaba is reachable by air, with solid road connections to Algiers and Constantine.
+Aim for a visit between May and October.
+Saint Augustine's feast day, on August 28th, draws pilgrims from around the world and is worth timing your trip around if that interests you.

 7. Tlemcen: The City of Art and History